kwhitley/react-data-hooks/README.md

 import React, { useState, useEffect } from 'react' import { createRestHook } from 'react-use-rest'

-const useCollectionItems = (collectionName = '') => createRestHook(`/api/${collectionName}`)
+// create a curried function to dynamically return a data hook from a collection name const useCollectionItems = (collectionName = '') => createRestHook(`/api/${collectionName}`)

 export const ViewCollectionItem = ({ collectionName, itemId }) => {